 Then, as we know, one gallon represents 231 cubic inches.
 Thus, dividing (1177.5 cubic inches) by 231 will help us get the gallon amount:

-The square pot is 6 inches, while the depth or height is 10 inches.
+The square pot is 6 inches, while the height is 10 inches.
 Thus, our formula is:

 (6 x 6 x 10) = 360 cubic inches (or close to six liters or 1.5 gallons)